Bex32/CTF_Writeups/cybergon2023/really_random/CyberGon_2023_randome_writeup.md

     payload += b'A'*112                       #fill the 112 bytes of the inputbuffer payload += p64(seed)                      #overflow the seed
 ```
-now we generate 10 randome numbers with the `0x1337` seed
+now we generate 10 random numbers with the `0x1337` seed

 ```py
 for i in range(10):